 4.5.8 Perhaps there could be an additional line describing how you calculate IC50 using this python program, although it appears complete documention is available at the site.

-Neutcurve does have good documentation, but we did add more detail about how we processed the data prior to inputting it into neutcurve
+Neutcurve does have good documentation, but we did add more detail about how we processed the data prior to inputting it into neutcurve, and also explained the form of the curve (a Hill curve) fit by the program.

 Reviewer 2: